TumCucTom/CRGS-CSS-person-detection/README.md

 **Undisclosed prizes for the top 3 submissions!**

-You should create a short and entertaining video (max 2 mins), outlining what you learnt and how you found it.
-You do this is small pairs if you wish.
+You should create a short and entertaining video (max 2 mins), outlining what you learnt and how you found this project.
+You can do this is small pairs if you wish.

 Scoring:
 - 50 points for finishing all of 1